Code-Institute-Submissions/ms1-the_rolls/TESTING.md

 - Checked the fade in animation worked and was timed correctly.
 - Checked the timings of the animations.
 - Ensured the top of the iframe was hidden to hide the google map menu bar on all screen sizes.
+- Ensured the bottom of the iframe was hidden to hide the google map scale and T&C's text on all screen sizes.
 - Checked the map could be zoomed in and out and could be easily navigated.
 - Checked the 2 finger zoom worked on touchscreen devices.
 - Ensured the google map colour was appropriate to the website and in keeping with the theme.